-The second day of the three-day Italian G8 Summit was dubbed the G8 +5+ 1 (Egypt) + 5 [(Turkey, Australia, Indonesia, and Korea (MEF countries) and Denmark (UNFCCC Chair)] summit grouping to discuss climate change, with US President Obama co-chairing the session with Italian host, Prime Minister Silvio Berlusconi.
+The second day of the three-day Italian G8 summit was dubbed the G8+5+1 (Egypt) + 5 (Turkey, Australia, Indonesia, Korea and Denmark [the United Nations Framework Convention on Climate Change (UNFCCC) chair]) summit grouping to discuss climate change, with US President Obama co-chairing the session with Italian host, Prime Minister Silvio Berlusconi.
 This session brought into public view the real tensions involved in reaching a global climate change agreement.
-Thursday's New York Times' headline read "Poorer Nations Reject Developed Countries' Target on Emission Cut," while The Washington Post ran a headline stating that "Group of 8 Agrees on a Ceiling for Temperature Rise: Broader Carbon Proposal is Rejected."
+Thursday's New York Times headline read "Poorer Nations Reject

+Developed Countries' Target on Emission Cut," while The Washington Post ran a headline stating that "Group of 8 Agrees on a Ceiling for Temperature Rise: Broader Carbon Proposal Is Rejected."
 But Obama faced the music directly, stating his understanding that countries had different priorities and politics.
 In a breakthrough, he then called on G20 ministers of finance to meet to prepare proposals for financing climate mitigation in the developing world, the real stumbling block, by the time of the Pittsburgh G20 Summit at the end of September.

-There is no doubt that what the post-Kyoto climate change framework cannot be negotiated by the G8 alone, as both this G8 Summit and the headlines starkly revealed.
-The Major Emitters Forum G16 are all G20 countries, and only Saudi Arabia and Argentina from the G20 were not present in the expanded G8 Summit in Italy.
-The broader, ever morphing, groupings present in L'Aquila enabled the climate change issue and others to inch forward.
-Even though no major decisions were reached, the larger than G8 groupings provided the dynamics necessary for the forward movement.
+There is no doubt that the post-Kyoto climate change framework cannot be negotiated by the G8 alone, as both this G8 summit and the headlines starkly revealed.
+The 16 member countries of the MEF are all G20 countries, and only Saudi Arabia and Argentina from the G20 were not present in the expanded G8 summit in Italy.
+The broader, ever morphing groupings present in L'Aquila enabled the climate change issue and others to inch forward.
+Even though no major decisions were reached, the larger-than-G8 groupings provided the dynamics necessary for the forward movement.